Skip to main content

 • If you want to change the words inside a modern Shopify widget, start in the Widgets page

-• If you want to place the widget on a Shopify surface or control layout/display, use the relevant Shopify editor
+• If you want to place the widget on a Shopify surface or change layout/display settings, use the relevant Shopify editor

-• If you want to edit a campaign page, or a legacy Theme-based widget, use Themes / Visual Editor or legacy code-based setup as applicable
+• If you want to change a campaign page design (Friend Offer Page or Storefront Popup), use Themes / Visual Editor

 1. ReferralCandy Widgets page

-• Shopify admin > Apps > ReferralCandy > Referral campaigns > select a campaign > Widgets
+• Shopify admin > Apps > ReferralCandy > Referral campaigns > select a campaign > Promote campaign > Widgets

 • Used for widget text, copy, labels, templates, toggles, and widget-level campaign settings